nenoken/akscripts/README.md

 # bash
-Simple bash script for install or update apps in ubuntu >18.04
+Simple scripts for install or update Apps & Automated Tasks.
+For Ubuntu +18.04